 From the plan, the idea went onto scratch paper.
 This was fun and the designs were gorgeous.
 I like to use this paper in class and I made sure to pick out the papers with a red background.
 The girls loved this because their plan was starting to come to life!

-Next was the construction of the vase using a balloon, my favorite recipe for papier mache paste, recycled cardboard pieces for the stand, neck of the vase and handles and finally, acrylic paint for the vase, details and myth.
+Next was the construction of the vase using a large balloon, my favorite recipe for papier mache paste, recycled cardboard pieces for the stand, neck part of the vase and handles.
+Once complete, we used acrylic paint for the vase, details and myth.
 It is important you use good quality balloons because you run the risk of them popping too soon as the strips dry.
 If this happens, you’re back to square one!

 My girls were amazing and I am in love with these incredibly gorgeous vases!
 What do you think?